 Ayurveda sees digestion and metabolism (your Agni, or digestive and transformative fire) as the foundation of good health.
 Everything begins with how well you digest what you eat.
 According to Ayurveda, raw salads are cold, rough, and heavy to digest compared to cooked versions with the same ingredients.

 This is especially true for a vata-gut type.
-For such individuals, Ayurveda recommends lightly cooked veggies with ghee or oil and pairing them with digestive spices like cumin or ginger, etc. This helps soften their effect on the body and makes them easier to digest
+For such individuals, Ayurveda recommends lightly cooked veggies with ghee or oil and pairing them with digestive spices like cumin or ginger, etc. This helps soften their effect on the body and makes them easier to digest.

 If you have been wondering, Why do I feel bloated after eating raw food?” or “Is my clean eating causing digestive issues?
+Those questions themselves are a sign that something about your diet may not be working well for your digestion.

 If you experience these, it is better to give a break to raw salads and go for the cooked versions for a short period.
 You may incorporate raw salads gradually and moderately later.
 Adjusting diet and supportive management will also be required as per the specific condition for proper relief.